Urban-M4/cityblocks/README.md

 cityblocks convert
 ```

+Data is downloaded in folder where the command is executed.

 Then, import the dataset in QGIS and visualize it.
-We will add instructions and QGIS style specs to this repository shortly.
+We created a QGIS styling file [\qgis_files\cityblocks_LCZ.qml](cityblocks_LCZ.qml), which you can load as follows:

 ## Example output